rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **Debug: show FXAA edges** - Highlights edges that are being smoothed by FXAA.
 The brighter green the more smoothing is applied.
 Don't worry if moderate smoothing appears where you don't think it should - sharpening will compensate.

-**Debug: show ambient occlusion shade** - Shows amount of shading AO is applying against a grey background.
+**Debug: show AO shade & GI colour** - Shows amount of shading AO, bounce and Fake GI is adding, against a grey background.
 Use this if tweaking AO settings to help get them just right see the effect of each setting clearly.
 However, don't worry if it doesn't look perfect - it exaggerates the effect and many issues won't be noticable in the final image.
-The best final check after changing settings is to go back to normal but with AO strength at max.
+The best final check is in normal mode.

 **Debug: show depth buffer** - This image shows the distance to each pixel.
 However not all games provide it and there are a few different formats they can use.
 Use to check if it works and is in the correct format.
 Close objects should be black and distant ones white.
 If it looks different it may need configuration - Use ReShade's DisplayDepth shader to help find and set the right "global preprocessor definitions" to fix the depth buffer.
 If you get no depth image, set Depth of Field, Ambient Occlusion and Detect Menus to off, as they won't work.

 **Debug: show depth and edges** - Shows depth buffer and highlights edges - it helps you check if depth buffer is correctly aligned with the image.
 Some games (e.g. Journey) do weird things that mean it's offset and tweaking ReShade's depth buffer settings might be required.
 It's as if you can see the Matrix.

-**Debug: show GI colour** - Global Illumination: Shows the amount of extra light reflected off each pixel.
+**Debug: show GI area colour** - Global Illumination: Shows the colour of the light from the area affecting to each pixel.

-**Debug: show GI ambient light** Global Illumination: Shows the colour of ambient light in each area of the image.
+**Debug: show GI ambient light** Global Illumination: Shows the brightness of the bigger each area - ratio between this and color helps decide overall brightness.

+**Debug: show bounce light** - Shows what the bounce lightling effect is adding and where.

 Advanced Tuning and Configuration
 ------------------------